Office of First-Year Programs

 What happens if I change my major?

-All transfer students will attend the same program on Wednesday, Mary 27th.
+All transfer students will attend the same program on Thursday, August 20, 2015.
 Students will take part in the same sessions.
 However, there are breakout sessions during the day that are major specific.
 It is important to be in the session that is appropriate for your intended major.
 Please make sure you have requested your change of major prior to orientation.
 If you have questions about how to change your major before you come to orientation, please contact Admissions at 508-626-4500.

 What should I bring to Orientation?